umitkara/Data-Structures/README.md

 - **Conc-tree List**

-    A conc-tree is a list type data structure that provides amoritzed constant time append and prepend operations.
-It is prefered on fucntional and data oriented programming.
+    A conc-tree is a list type data structure that provides amortized constant time append and prepend operations.
+It is preferred on functional and data oriented programming.

 - **Xor Linked List**